← Portfolio

 Details

-Claude was effective at large structural changes: ripping out Bootstrap, replacing Font Awesome with inline SVGs, converting modal overlays to dedicated project pages, and setting up CSS custom properties for theming.
-It wrote the entire new stylesheet, JS, and layout system in a single pass.
-SEO additions (structured data, Open Graph, sitemap) were handled quickly and correctly.
+Large structural changes went fast.
+Ripping out Bootstrap, replacing Font Awesome with inline SVGs, converting modal overlays to dedicated project pages, setting up CSS custom properties for theming- Claude wrote the entire new stylesheet, JS, and layout system in one pass.
+SEO stuff (structured data, Open Graph, sitemap) was quick and correct.

-Claude had a tendency to over-engineer.
-Simple tasks like taking screenshots turned into multi-step CDP/websocket pipelines when a static image would have worked.
-It also added unnecessary complexity- like a letter-spacing property tied to a font size bump that got reverted in the next pass.
-When told to simplify font sizes, it did a clean job consolidating five tiers down to two, but it took explicit direction to get there.
+Claude over-engineers when you let it.
+I asked it to take some screenshots and it built a multi-step CDP/websocket pipeline when a static image would’ve been fine.
+It also snuck in a letter-spacing property tied to a font size bump that got reverted the next pass.
+It did a clean job consolidating five font size tiers down to two, but only after I told it to.

 Page load

 The old site loaded Bootstrap CSS (122KB), Font Awesome (100KB+ of fonts and CSS), jQuery, jQuery Easing, Bootstrap JS, classie.js, and cbpAnimatedHeader.js- all sequentially.
 The new site loads two JS files, both deferred, and inlines the CSS.
-Removing dependencies cut more page weight than any optimization could have added back.
+Just removing dependencies cut more page weight than any optimization could’ve added back.

-Claude is best used as a high-throughput executor with a human setting direction.
-It’s fast at translating intent into code but will wander if given open-ended tasks.
-The most productive pattern was: describe the goal concretely, let Claude implement, review the output, and course-correct.
-The least productive pattern was letting it figure out tooling on its own.
+The most productive pattern was: describe the goal concretely, let Claude implement, review, and course-correct.
+The least productive was giving it open-ended tasks and letting it figure out tooling on its own- that’s where it wandered.

 Old portfolio grid with modal-based project viewer Old site mobile view